Resources

 Important caution about timing

 Timing problems can damage otherwise reasonable disputes.
-Workers should not ignore insurer notices, assume an internal complaint will pause everything, or wait for their condition to magically improve before taking advice.
+Workers should not ignore insurer notices, assume an internal complaint will pause everything, or assume their condition will improve without further treatment or review before taking advice.
 The safer approach is to gather the notice, treatment records, and current medical support, then obtain prompt guidance on the correct next step.

 We do not state a universal deadline here because dispute categories differ and your circumstances matter.
 But if a decision has affected treatment, income, or a permanent impairment pathway, it is sensible to act quickly rather than let the paper trail grow stale.

 The current legal position should always be checked against the applicable legislation, guidelines, and any updated funding framework.
-A useful starting point is the published Independent Legal Assistance and Review Service Funding Guidelines.
+The sources used for this review are the IRO's ILARS Funding Guidelines and the 2026 ILARS Funding Guidelines Amending Instrument.

 Frequently asked questions